Hold on Now, Youngster...

 Hold on Now, Youngster... is the debut studio album by Welsh indie pop band Los Campesinos!, released through Wichita on 22 February 2008.
 It debuted at number 72 on the UK Album Charts.
 The album was preceded by three singles – "Death to Los Campesinos!"
 (February), "My Year in Lists" (May), and most notably, "You!
 Me!
 Dancing!" released in June 2007.

-A deluxe remastered tenth anniversary edition of the album with bonus tracks was released on 12 October 2018.
+A deluxe remastered tenth anniversary edition of the album with bonus tracks, specifically pre-album singles and rarities, was released on 12 October 2018.

 Release

 The original album contains 12 tracks, despite only being 11 listed on physical versions.
 "2007: The Year Punk Broke (My Heart)" is an unlisted track on the CD release, and as a C-side on the double gatefold vinyl.

 On 3 July 2007, "You!
 Me!
 Dancing!" was released as part of the Sticking Fingers Into Sockets EP.
 A rerecorded, slightly longer version of the track appears on Hold on Now, Youngster..., and was promoted as the album's lead single.
 The song appeared at number 72 on Rolling Stone's list of the 100 Best Songs of 2007.
 The track appeared on a Budweiser television advert in 2010.

 Two more singles – "Death to Los Campesinos!" and "My Year in Lists", were released before the album became available on 22 February 2008.
 The latter was formerly part of the band's four-track My Year in Lists single.